-How Long do You Have to File Probate After Death in Florida?
+How Long Do You Have to File Probate?

-You must file the will with the court within 10 days after death.
-Once the will is filed, you can file a petition to start the probate process.
+Once the will is filed, you can file a petition to start the probate.
 If the person died without a will, then you can file the probate directly after the person’s death.

 We can take care of the entire probate process from start to finish.
-We help people by phone and Zoom throughout Florida.
+We help people throughout Florida by phone or Zoom.

 Benefits of Filing Probate